Luxo736/crispy-disco/team-charter.md

 ##Project Vision

-Help geneticists further understand the relationship between genes and the phenotype by creating a python module for analysing genomic data
+Help geneticists further understand the relationship between genes and phenotype by creating a python module for analysing genomic data

 ##Project Mission

-Create an analytic python module that integrates epigenetic data together with genetic data to allow for higher power analyses of genomes
+Create a python database that integrates DNAse hypersensitivity data with SNP data to allow for higher power integrative analysis of differences between cell fates and how these impact on cell phenotype

 ##Success Criteria